opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

 # Installation

-Installation (`development` at the point of writing this = 22/08/2012) is tested with Debian 6.0.5 and Ubuntu 11.04.
-Installer is available at [github](https://github.com/opentox/install).
+Installation (`development` at the point of writing this = 08/2012) tested with Debian 6.0.5 and Ubuntu 11.04.
+Installer available at [github](https://github.com/opentox/install).

-Before starting the installation please check if "sudo" is available (e.g. sudo ls), required for base packages.
+Check you can run "sudo" commands (e.g. `sudo ls`), which is required for base packages.
+Install git:

     # Install git
     sudo apt-get install git

-Please add your ssh key at github via https://github.com/.
-You may add your name/email address to the local git config.

-Download, configure and execute the installer.
+Add your public key at `https://github.com`.
+Download, configure and execute the installer:

     git clone git@github.com:opentox/install.git $HOME/install
     cd $HOME/install